serpentskirt/clausewitz-performance-data-logger/README.md

 # Processing the results
 The outcome of the session is a **.csv** file and\or bunch of backed up saved games.

 The **.csv** file can be fed to Excel, MATLAB, GNU Octave or other plotting software for visualization.
 Do note that captured delta is in ticks, divide by 10000 to get value in milliseconds.
 Due to high data density it is recommended to smoothen the captured data.
-Sample MATLAB sheet is coming soon.
+Sample MATLAB sheet is available [here](https://github.com/serpentskirt/cpdl-plot-builder).

 Saved games can be used to backtrack where some oddities occurred and to extract additional data (e.g. fleets, pops, resources).
 Saved games processer is coming soon.